 Although I'm seeing examples of some really strong sales during the pandemic so far, real estate is local.
 I wouldn't pay record high prices no matter how defensive real estate is an asset class.

 If you are going to buy property today, please bargain more aggressively than normal.
-Let’s not ignore the fact that tens of millions are now unemployed and the world really could come to an end.
+Let's not ignore the fact that tens of millions are now unemployed.
+We are in difficult times.

-It is clear that lockdowns and COVID-19 will help accelerate the migration out of densely populated cities such as New York City, to less densely populated cities such as Charleston, South Carolina.
-The work from home trend is real.
+Lockdowns and COVID-19 will help accelerate the migration out of densely populated cities such as New York City.
+Expect less densely populated cities such as Charleston, SC to gain.
+The work from home trend is real and will last for a long time to come.

 Alternative Real Estate Investment

-Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate with the seller, another strategy is to invest in real estate syndication deals that have already been pre-vetted and that offer sweeter terms during a pandemic.
+Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate, another strategy is to invest in real estate syndication deals.
+You don't need to come up with a large downpayment and then take out a mortgage with real estate syndicate.
+Instead, these deals have already been pre-vetted and sourced.

-Take a look at CrowdStreet, one of the best real estate syndication platforms that focuses on faster-growing 18-hour cities that have much lower valuations.
+Take a look at CrowdStreet, one of the best real estate syndication platforms today.
+CrowdStreet focuses on faster-growing 18-hour cities that have much lower valuations.
 Instead of leveraging up to buy one property, you can buying multiple properties without debt.
-It’s free to sign up and explore.
+It's free to sign up and explore.

 Readers, any of you going bargain hunting for real estate?
-Do you think you will be able to convince a seller to sell at a huge discount even though the S&P 500 has rebounded?
+Do you think you will be able to convince a seller to sell at a huge discount?
 Why would a seller want to list right now?
 What kind of deals are you seeing out there?